alirezabj/Exam-Q2/README.md

 ### B)

 The code does not work because the `BookPriceCalculator` class returns an Object from `calculatePrice` but `DiscountedBookPriceCalculator` overrides it with a return type of Double.
 In Java, when overriding a method, the return type must be the same or a subclass of the original return type.
 Since Double is not a direct subclass of Object, the method override is invalid.
-To fix this, both methods should return Double instead of Object.

 ##### Advantages and Disadvantages: